Jcrash29/jcrash29.github.com/travels/_posts/2019-01-04-LateChristmas.md

 Today I decided not to do nothing-for-no-one.

+We did end up playing multiple games of Up-and-Down the river with Grandma.
+It was great!

+# Day 4:

+Bell Museum.
+Happy Gnome.

 # Quotes

 * "I know we're on a flight to MN....
 The people across from us our telling strangers their life stories" -- John at the airport.